cncf/tag-security/community/publications/supply-chain-security-tools/securing-artifacts.md

 - in-toto
 - Kyverno (signatures of output images are verified before running containers)

-## 3. Use TUF/Notary to manage signing of artefacts
+## 3. Use TUF/Notary to manage signing of artifacts

 ### Tool capability